gardener/gardener-extension-provider-openstack/docs/usage-as-end-user.md

 kind: WorkerConfig
 serverGroup:
   policy: soft-anti-affinity
+# machineLabels:
+#  - name: my-label
+#    value: foo
+#  - name: my-rolling-label
+#    value: bar
+#    roll: true # means any change of the machine label value will trigger rolling of all machines
 ```

 When you specify the `serverGroup` section in your worker group configuration, a new server group will be created with the configured policy for each worker group that enabled this setting and all machines managed by this worker group will be assigned as members of the created server group.